YetAnotherNerd/whatlastgenre/README.md

 ##### id3v23sep option
 By (mutagen) default all id3 v2.3 tags will be upgraded to v2.4.
-Since v2.3 can't store multiple value metadata you need to set a seperator if you intend to use old v2.3 tags (not recommended).
+Since v2.3 can't store multiple value metadata you need to set a separator if you intend to use old v2.3 tags (not recommended).
-Setting this to a non-empty value (for example `,`) will downgrade all id3 tags to v2.3 and store all genres in one tag seperated by `id3v23sep` instead of using v2.4 tags that can have multiple values.
-Empty by defaut.
+Setting this to a non-empty value (for example `,`) will downgrade all id3 tags to v2.3 and store all genres in one tag separated by `id3v23sep` instead of using v2.4 tags that can have multiple values.
+Empty by default.
 You should upgrade your other software to support id3v24 instead of using this.

 #### genres section